thebyrdman-git/bugnosis/README.md

 ## Status

-🚧 **Early Development** - Building in public, iterating fast
+**Early Development** - Building in public, iterating fast.

-Follow along as we build a platform to help thousands contribute to open source! ⭐
+Follow along as we build a platform to help thousands contribute to open source.

 ---

-**Built with 💚 by contributors who care about impact**
+**Built by contributors who care about impact**